Bob Varsha: Other networks

-Varsha called the 2016 Belgian Grand Prix on NBCSN with Steve Matchett and David Hobbs filling in for regular F1 announcer Leigh Diffey who was ill.
+Varsha called the 2016 Belgian Grand Prix on NBCSN with Steve Matchett and David Hobbs filling in for regular F1 announcer Leigh Diffey who was ill after he called the Olympics for NBC.
 Varsha also covered for Diffey on NBCSN's coverage of the F1 Singapore Grand Prix on September 17, 2017, as Diffey was on assignment covering the IndyCar Series finale the same weekend.

 Radio

 In January 2002 Varsha joined Focus On Racing Radio, syndicated by Westwood One.
 The show originates from Memphis, Tennessee, but Varsha hosts from Atlanta, Georgia and from the Speed TV studios in Charlotte, North Carolina Varsha's co-host on the show is Forrest Goodman of Memphis, Tennessee.
 The radio program is delivered in a magazine-style format and features interviews with top drivers from all forms of motorsports.
 The show's slogan is "The Fastest Hour In Radio!"

 Varsha was play-by-play radio announcer for the 2014 United States Grand Prix in Austin, Texas.